sentinel-web/community-manager/README.md

 # README.MD
-Welcome, to the community-manager repository!<br /> Here we are building a web application the is focused on handling the tasks related to managing ArmA III communities.
+Welcome, to the community-manager repository!<br /> Here we are building a web application that is focused on handling the tasks related to managing ArmA III communities.
 Our primary focus is managing events and attendence, members and skills, tasks, and settings.
 ## Requirements
 In order to develop for this project, you will need to install the following requirements: